 When it comes to accounting and bookkeeping, it is very easy to make mistakes, especially if you aren’t very experienced.
 Unfortunately, even small mistakes can have big consequences when it comes to tax time, and the Australian Tax Office (ATO) won’t hesitate in penalising you.

-It is therefore very important to make sure that you do everything in your power to follow the Australian tax rules, even if they seem complicated.
+Accountants Australia advise that it is therefore very important to make sure that you do everything in your power to follow the Australian tax rules, even if they seem complicated.
 There are a lot of different ways that you can do this.
 Four of the simplest things that you can do to make sure you are keeping up with your tax obligations include:

 - Use an accountant!